nozibuddowla/shopping-cart-js/README.md

-Developing A # shopping_Cart Using JavaScript
+# Devploped A shopping Cart Using JavaScript

 For preview click [here](https://nozibuddowla.github.io/shopping-cart-js/).